 Welcome to St. Sebastian's Inclusive Church.

-St. Sebastian's celebrates it's 10th Anniversary in 2014 and I want to take some time to reflect on our past and look forward to the future with renewed hope and understanding of our church and how a unified church is the way forward in the future.
+St. Sebastian's celebrates it's 10th Anniversary in 2014 and we want to take some time to reflect on our past and look forward to the future with renewed hope and understanding of our church and how a unified church is the way forward in the future.

-When the church was created, we undertook to create a worshipping community church in which all were welcome on an equal basis and to remove the barriers that surround many other faith groups through their constant exclusivity.
+When the church was created, we undertook to create a worshiping community church in which all were welcome on an equal basis and to remove the barriers that surround many other faith groups through their constant exclusivity.

 One thing that hasn't changed over the years is our wish that the church globally should not be separated into different groups, but there is the need for one church where all are welcome to meet together, to share together and to pray together- a true one united church just as Jesus himself would of wanted.